New Jersey

 Sports betting & gambling legislation in NJ

 While all the casinos in New Jersey are located in one area, residents do not need to be present in those casinos to create a mobile betting account.
-Remote registration is available to bettors, so as long as they are at least 21 years old, they can create an account on as many NJ sports betting apps as they please.
+Remote registration is available to bettors, provided they are at least 21 years old.
+As a result, they can create an account on as many NJ sports betting apps as they wish.

 Bettors do not need to be residents of NJ to place a legal sports wager in the state; they just need to be located inside state lines.
 The New Jersey Division of Gaming Enforcement enforces all rules and regulations regarding sports betting in the Garden State.